jasonwong-lab/LocusMasterTE_paper/README.md

-# lasTEq_paper
+# LocusMasterTE_paper
-Scripts for figures and results in lasTEq paper
+Scripts for figures and results in LocusMasterTE paper

 ### Figures_Rscripts